palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 - Adding more documentation
 - Regularly generating the flat tables and hosting them online
 - Create project for lobbying reports (This is already underway at [django-calaccess-lobbying-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser))
-- Getting ready for November
+- Getting ready for November elections

 Whether you're a California journalist or developer passionate about our mission, or a curious person who's looking to contribute, we'd love your help.
 Keep an eye out on the [California Civic Data Coalition website](http://www.californiacivicdata.org/) for more updates on our progress.